juhovh/guangyin/README.md

 ```

 The returned objects are wrapped, but it is easy to get the Java object by
-simple dereferencing the returned object.
+simply dereferencing the returned object.
 All functions accept both wrapped and
 Java objects as arguments.

 ```